berndporr/iir1/README.md

 ## Usage / Documentation

-The easiest way to learn is from examples.
-A demo program is in the `demo` directory which sets up different filters.
-A delta pulse as a test signal is sent into the filters and saved as a gnuplot/octave file.
-With the Python script `plot_impulse_fresponse.py` you can plot the frequency responses.
+The easiest way to learn is from the examples which are in the `demo` directory.
+A delta pulse as a test signal is sent into the different filters and saved as a file.
+With the Python script `plot_impulse_fresponse.py` you can then plot the frequency responses.

 Also the directory containing the unit tests provides examples for every filter type.

 For an overview of the class structure and general concepts have a look at Documentation.txt.

 Run `doxygen` to generate the documented class hierachy on the basis of the comments in the header files.
 The file format is HTML and will be